 MOD IAP/39A16/1

-RESOLUTION 76 (Rev. Geneva, 2022)
+RESOLUTION 76 (Rev. New Delhi, 2024)

 Studies related to conformance and interoperability testing, assistance to developing countries1, and a possible future ITU Mark programme

-(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva 2022)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recalling

-a) that Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in order to step up actions intended to reduce the standardization gap between developing and developed countries;
+a) that Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other to step up actions intended to reduce the standardization gap between developing and developed countries;

-b) that Resolution 200 (Rev. Dubai, 2018) of the Plenipotentiary Conference resolves to reaffirm a shared global vision for the development of the telecommunication/information and communication technology (ICT) sector, including broadband, for sustainable development under the Connect 2030 Agenda, envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";

-c) that Article 17 of the ITU Constitution, while providing that the functions of the ITU Telecommunication Standardization Sector (ITU-T) shall fulfil the purposes of the Union relating to telecommunication standardization, stipulates that ITU-T perform such functions "bearing in mind the particular concerns of the developing countries";
+b) that Article 17 of the ITU Constitution, while providing that the functions of the ITU Telecommunication Standardization Sector (ITU-T) shall fulfil the purposes of the Union relating to telecommunication standardization, stipulates that ITU-T perform such functions "bearing in mind the particular concerns of the developing countries";

-d) the efforts and outputs of the ITU-T Conformity Assessment Steering Committee (CASC) under the leadership of ITU-T Study Group 11;

-e) Resolution 177 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on conformance and interoperability (C&I),
+c) Resolution 177 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on conformance and interoperability (C&I),

 recognizing

-a) that interoperability of international telecommunication networks was the main reason for creating the International Telegraph Union in 1865, and that this remains one of the main goals in the ITU strategic plan;
+a) that interoperability of international telecommunication networks is one of the main goals in the ITU strategic plan;

-b) that emerging technologies such as Internet of Things (IoT), International Mobile Telecommunications-2020 (IMT-2020), etc. have increasing requirements for C&I testing;

-c) that conformity assessment is the accepted way of demonstrating that a product adheres to an international standard, and conformity assessment continues to be important in the context of World Trade Organization members' international standardization commitments under the Agreement on Technical Barriers to Trade;
+b) that conformity assessment is the accepted way of demonstrating that a product adheres to an international standard or technical regulation and conformity assessment continues to be important in the context of World Trade Organization members' commitments under the Agreement on Technical Barriers to Trade regarding international standardization;

-d) that conformance testing does not guarantee interoperability but could increase the chance of interoperability of equipment conforming to ITU-T Recommendations, particularly during the development phase;
+c) that conformance testing does not guarantee interoperability but could increase the chance of interoperability of equipment that conforms to ITU-T Recommendations, particularly during the development phase;

-e) that technical training and institutional capacity development for testing and certification are essential issues for countries to improve their conformity assessment processes, to promote the deployment of advanced telecommunication networks and to increase global connectivity;
+d) that technical training and institutional capacity development for conformance testing and certification are essential issues for countries to improve their conformity assessment processes, to promote the deployment of advanced telecommunication networks and to increase global connectivity;

-f) that it is not appropriate for ITU itself to enter into certification and testing of equipment and services that many regional and national standards bodies also provide for conformance testing;
+e) that it is not appropriate for ITU itself to enter into certification and conformance testing of equipment and services that many regional and national bodies also provide for conformance testing;

-g) that CASC has been set up for the purpose of developing a procedure for the recognition of ITU experts and elaborating detailed procedures for the implementation of a test laboratory recognition procedure in ITU-T;
+f) that CASC has been set up for the purpose of developing a procedure for the recognition of ITU experts and elaborating detailed procedures for the implementation of a test laboratory recognition procedure in ITU-T;

-h) that ITU-T has a Product Conformity Database and is progressively populating it with details of ICT equipment having undergone testing for conformity with ITU-T Recommendations;
+g) that ITU-T has a Product Conformity Database and is progressively populating it with details of ICT equipment having undergone testing for conformity with ITU-T Recommendations;

-i) that the ITU C&I programme contains four pillars namely: 1) conformity assessment, 2) interoperability events, 3) human resource capacity building, and 4) assistance in the establishment of test centres and C&I programmes in developing countries;
+h) that the ITU C&I programme contains four pillars namely: 1) conformity assessment, 2) interoperability events, 3) human resource capacity building, and 4) assistance in the establishment of test centres and C&I programmes in developing countries;

-j) that providing for interoperability should be an important consideration when developing future ITU-T Recommendations;
+i) that providing for interoperability should be an important consideration when developing future ITU-T Recommendations;

-k) that testing for conformity with ITU-T Recommendations should help in efforts to address combating counterfeit ICT products;
+j) that testing for conformity with ITU-T Recommendations could help in efforts to address combating counterfeit ICT products;